rpc180/chia_powershell_auto_plotter/README.md

  - Add additional flags "-noprofile -File C:\SaveLocation\Create_Plots.ps1" (without quotes)

 This will also create a run log file called "Create_Plots.log" in the Chia plotting directory by default but can be configured in the computername block as desired.

+## Approach
+The scripts first retrieves a computer value from the built-in $env:hostname windows varilable.
+It then assigns values for the rest of the script to use from the block of characteristics under the hostname.
+For instance, DEN-PC has a 4-core, 4-thread CPU, a SSD installed as Drive F: and a 3TB HDD installed as Drive E: and 16GB of RAM.
+As it is a 4-thread CPU, maximum simulatenous instances is probably 3.

+To determine running instances the script examines the current TEMP drive plotting folders.
+It checks each folder for number of files inside, if there are any files present it counts as a running instance and continues to the next subfolder, incrementing the count if it finds more files contained in that subfolder.
+If the total number of instances exceeds the maximum the script ends.

+If the script passes the running instance measurement it then checks the last created log file in the Chia Plotter folder defined for that computer.
+If it finds the string "Computing table 3" it means the most recent generated instance has gotten to Table 3 of Phase 1 (usually about an hour or so after it started).
+Since CPU contention is most experienced during Phase 1, this provides some stepping between instances being generated too quickly.
+If the string is not found in the latest log file the script ends.

+If the script passes the Phase progress measurement, it then checks the storage available in both the TEMP and the FINAL drives.
+Currently they are set for 200GB as a hard limit for TEMP and 300GB as a hard limit for FINAL.
+If either fall below these numbers the script ends.

+If the script passes the storage checks it then attempts to generate a new running instance using the public keys provided, default values, and the TEMP and FINAL paths as its targets.

 #### Example Run:
 ```sh